dictation-toolbox/aenea/README.rst

 4) Open the file ``config.py`` and change the variable ``enabled`` to the value ``True`` (``enabled = True``)
 5) Configure the appearance of the bar in ``config.py`` (optional).

-If the recognition bar window is closed and you need to reopen it, just run ``recognitionbar_tk.py``.
+If the recognition bar window is closed and you need to reopen it, just execute ``recognitionbar_tk.py``.

-Please note that the plugin uses a local file in the server to communicate the results from Aenea to the recognition bar application.
+Please note that the plugin uses a local file (``~/.aenea_phrases.log`` by default) in the server to communicate the results from Aenea to the Recognition Bar GUI application.
 This file stores in plain text the results of your speech.
-If security or privacy of what you input is a concern, you should delete this file regularly and/or take the appropiate measures.
-By default, the file is ``~/.aenea_phrases.log``, but this can changed in ``config.py``.
+If security or privacy of what you input is a concern, you should delete this file regularly or take other appropriate measures.
+The location of the file can be modified in ``config.py``.

 Virtualbox usb passthrough to reduce latency(optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~